 ‘Anna says that she fears Beatrice will not have the strength to hold herself up or walk after being in bed for one week.
 She says that the social services’ decision to keep Beatrice in bed has “completely taken everything away from her” and feels there is nothing they as homecare workers can do about it.’
 (Fieldnote)

+Whilst many homecare workers felt they could draw on support from agency managers, they may still be hindered by the power dynamics involved in homecare and the insecure position of homecare workers within the client’s multidisciplinary care.
+This, in addition to the vulnerability of the role, may be a source of stress for homecare workers when they wish to advocate for what they believe to be in their client’s best interest.

 Discussion